roguehistory/DIGH-HIST3812/content/en/week/two/instructions.md

 {{< /notice >}}

-## Do
+## Do in Class

 #### 1. Obsidian: What is it?
 This week, we will explore [Obsidian.md](https://obsidian.md/), a program that can be run on Windows, Mac OS, Linux, and more.
 I will show you how to install it onto your computer (it's free) and provide a tutorial on its basic functionality.
 The program uses Markdown (md) language (plain text) that is "future-proof" for note-taking and stores files locally on your computer with the option to sync through cloud services.
 Think of Obsidian as your second brain to store your thoughts, ideas, and inspirations.
 We will use Obsidian to develop notes together and independently and generate weekly discussions amongst our peers.
-By the end of the term, my goal is for us to have a significant repository of notes compiled that will allow you to think critically and creatively and inform your final project.
+By the end of the term, I aim for us to have a significant repository of notes compiled to allow you to think critically and creatively and inform your final project.
 We will explore the Zettlekasten system (Atomic notes), and what backlinks, outgoing links, Tags, and mindmaps (Cnavas) can do for your note creation.
 We will also discuss strategic reading and note-taking.

 Obsidian is relatively easy to learn, and you do not need to be a coder, programmer or techie to learn or use the software.
 Trust me, I am from the pre-internet era and quickly learned this.
 We will start by developing notes together in week two.
 Since archaeological sites and museums are comprised of individuals working as teams to excavate and create knowledge about the past and promote knowledge exploration and dissemination to the public, I want us to explore how we create and disseminate knowledge both independently and as a collective in this course.